san-est/go-ethereum-devops/README.md

         - This workflow is realized with the `.github/workflows/docker-image.yml` file, once opened you will see that I've written comments to give a more detailed explanation for each of the steps.

     - Create a Docker Compose definition that runs a local devnet with the newly built image.
-        - The Docker compose file resides in the root of the git repository named: `dockercompose.yaml`, again I've added comments for the steps for further details.
-An issue I encountered with with the docker compose file is I could not pull dynamically tagged images built with the `CI:Build` workflow (described also as a comment in the `docker-image.yml` workflow) so I reverted to using `:latest` tag.
+        - The Docker compose file resides in the `/docker-compose` folder in the git repository named: `docker-compose.yaml`, again I've added comments for the steps for further details.
+An issue I encountered with the docker compose file is I could not pull dynamically tagged images built with the `CI:Build` workflow (described also as a comment in the `docker-image.yml` workflow) so I reverted to using `:latest` tag.

 3. Create e new directory named `hardhat` in the repository.
 Inside it start a new Sample Hardhat Project (following official Hardhat docs).
 * 'https://hardhat.org/hardhat-runner/docs/getting-started#overview' was followed to initialize a Javascript project in the folder `hardhat`.
 The `.gitignore` file was also created during the sample project deployment.